EMBL-EBI-GCA/gca_hipsci_website/_posts/2015-04-28-ips-cells-rare-disease-expression-interest.md

 Please include the following information in your expression of interest:

 * Name
-* Affiliation [Proposers must be UK-­‐based principal investigators or equivalent.]
+* Affiliation [Proposers must be UK­‐based principal investigators or equivalent.]
 * Disease
 * Justification for making iPSC for this disease
 * Number of samples you would be able to provide